Xwin-LM/Xwin-LM/Xwin-Coder/DS1000/README.md

 DS-1000 is a code generation benchmark with a thousand data science questions spanning seven Python libraries that (1) reflects diverse, realistic, and practical use cases, (2) has a reliable metric, (3) defends against memorization by perturbing questions.[[1]](https://ds1000-code-gen.github.io/)

-Here are the results of our models.
-Although it is not fully fair to compare our models using different prompt, it is sufficient to say our models show comparable ability with GPT-3.5-turbo and Code-davinci-002 to help users to gain knowledge and provide solutions to those questions about common python packages.
+Here are the results of our models. **We only state that our models show promising ability to help users to gain knowledge  about common python packages.** Because DS1000 was designed for pretrained model (only complete sentences), and we use additional tricks to evaluate our model, and there are issues of testing GPT-3.5-turbo's ability (see 'Further information' below).
+So the comparison on this dataset is not fully fair.

 | Model | Size | Matplotlib | Numpy | Pandas | Pytorch | Scipy | Sklearn | Tensorflow | Overall |
 |----|----|----|----|----|----|----|----|----|----|